Reconciling Purchase Orders

 Opens the Change Units/Cartons form, where you can change whether the item was purchased in cartons or individual units.

-Ordered By: Whether this line item was ordered by the unit or by cartons.
-Select Unit or Carton from the drop-down menu.
+Select whether this line item was ordered by the unit or by cartons.

-Update Product: Whether or not to update the product to match the units/cartons for future orders for this supplier.
-Select Yes or No.
+Select whether or not to update the product to match the units/cartons for future orders for this supplier.

 Add Price Change